Poppy In memoriam Poppy

-Charles Norman was born on 16 May 1879 at Glengollan, Fahan, County Donegal, son of land proprietor Thomas Norman DL JP and Annie Norman (nee Norman).
+Charles Norman was born on 16 May 1879 at Glengollan, Fahan, County Donegal, the first of two children of land proprietor Thomas Norman DL JP and Annie Norman (née Norman).
+His mother died when he was just two years old, and his father just before his sixteenth birthday.
+At the time of the 1901 Census he was living at Carrontlieve, Fahan, and was recorded as a landed proprietor.

-On 14 February 1916 he joined the 5th Reserve Regiment of Cavalry.
+On 14 February 1916 Norman joined the 5th Reserve Regiment of Cavalry.
 He was later attached to the Royal Horse Artillery.
-On 12 February 1917, while serving with that regiment in France, he was accidentally but fatally injured.
-He was aged 37.
+On the night of 2/3 February 1917, while attached to the 168th Brigade of the Royal Field Artillery near Courcelles-Hébutern-Puchevillers in France, he and another officer, Lieutenant Ainley, were accidentally injured when a hut in which they were sleeping caught fire.

 Captain Norman was buried at Puchevillers British Cemetery, Somme, France, grave III.B.10.
 The gravestone inscription reads: